insight-base/data-science-portfolio/content/portfolio/project-1.md

 #### Project Details

 This application helps Marketing & Sales identify trends in product demand.
-The application was built by [Eddie Cheteni](https://eddwin-cheteni-ds-portfolio.netlify.app/).
+The application was developed by [Eddie Cheteni](https://eddwin-cheteni-ds-portfolio.netlify.app/).

 #### Project Requirements